43 Geography Trivia Questions [With Answers]

 Answer: Lake Baikal in Siberia, Russia.

-Why it trips people: The Great Lakes jump to mind first, and they do hold about 21% of the world’s surface freshwater combined.
-But Lake Baikal holds a similar share in one single lake.
-And it’s the deepest lake on Earth (1,642 m) and the oldest at 25 million years.
+Why it trips people: The Great Lakes jump to mind first, and they do hold about a fifth of the world’s surface freshwater combined.
+Lake Baikal holds a similar share in one single lake.
+It is also the deepest lake on Earth (1,642 m) and, at roughly 25 million years, the oldest.

 22. What is the flattest country on Earth?
 (Hard)